rebuy-de/rb-forms-barcode/README.md

 * Continues scanning!
 * Fully Xamarin.Forms compatible.
 Add elements on top and adapt it to your needs.
 * PCL based as far as possible.
-* Bindable properties and events.
+* Lots of configuration options, bindable properties and events.
-* Android support.
+* Android support using callback buffers and FastAndroidCamera for best possible performance.
 * No crashing, hanging or blocking the camera. ;)

 ## Setup